 The touch test is a very useful technique here.
 Another well-known test, looking for clear juices, is difficult with a boneless skinless cutlet.
 I don’t particularly like thermometers, as they can easily pierce through the meat–which can cause it to dry out even faster.
 The shrink test is also important when evaluating a chickens’s doneness.
 Chicken should shrink slightly, but not dramatically.
 If a piece of chicken is half the size it was when you started, it’s absolutely overcooked.

-Fear aside, what makes this recipe so delicious is the crispy golden-brown panko breading, finished with fresh lemon juice.
+Fear aside, what makes my recipe for Eli’s crispy chicken so delicious is the crispy golden-brown panko breading, finished with fresh lemon juice.
 It is salty and crisp and always a crowd pleaser.
 The technique for properly coating the chicken is one I did not fully understand until culinary school.
 The basic technique is French and it is called “panure a l’anglaise“.
 This technique consists of three important steps: step 1- dredging in flour, step 2- evenly coating in egg, step 3- completely and evenly covering with breadcrumbs.

 Its seems so obvious, but why is it so important?
 The flour-egg-breadcrumb coasting seals in the moisture during the cooking process and creates the irresistible crunch of the cutlets.
 To avoid the mess, if you prefer, you can use large ziplock bags for the flour and breadcrumbs instead of large bowls.
 This classic technique is extremely versatile and can be used with fish, pork or firmer vegetables like eggplant.
 You can also replace breadcrumbs with different coatings, depending on your recipe, such as chopped nuts, mixed herbs, coconut etc.